.

 I planted dill about a dozen years ago, and since then it has reseeded itself.
 I haven't made any dill pickles for a few years, but I still enjoy the dill plants.
 They grow where I can brush against them coming and going from the garden.
 Their fragrance reminds me of my Grandma Barb's garden.

 Dill surely must be the easiest of all herbs to grow.
 Toss the seeds on bare ground and they will grow.
 Actually, that's what happens every year in my garden.
-The seeds fall, lie there through the winter, and sprout in the spring.
+The seeds fall to the ground, lie there through the winter, and sprout in the spring.

 Trixie said...